Adyen/adyen-node-api-library/README.md

 // Step 5: Create the request object const paymentRequest: SaleToPOIRequest = {
-///....same as the one used for Cloud API
+// Similar to the saleToPOIRequest used for Cloud API }
-}

 // Step 6: Make the request